 To that end, Applied Research looked for ways to improve buildings at GSA through reducing energy use, improving assessment of real-world performance, encouraging sustainable design, and more.

-Recent projects in support of this effort include the following:
+Projects in support of this effort included the following:

 - Post Occupancy Evaluation – Through measurement and occupant surveys, POEs determine how a building truly performs in a real-world situation.